lucgagan/completions/README.md

 The OpenAI chat models can embed functions directly into the system prompt in a special format such that the model has better understanding of them and can know when to use them. ([see more documentation](https://platform.openai.com/docs/guides/gpt/function-calling))

 To use this feature you must define a prototype and provide a description for the function when you create the chat.
 The model will decide when it wants to use the function.
-It is up to you implement the logic around checking if the model wants to use them.
+It is up to you to implement the logic around checking if the model wants to use them.

 ```ts
 import { createChat } from "./createChat";